top of page

 Why choose the Maldives for a sustainable dive vacation?

-Scattered across the Indian Ocean, this island nation is renowned for its remarkable marine life, with a staggering array of creatures that range from tiny nudibranches to majestic whale sharks.
+Scattered across the Indian Ocean, this island nation is renowned for its remarkable marine life, with a staggering array of creatures that range from tiny nudibranchs to majestic whale sharks.
 With incredible dive sites that include plunging walls and sheltered coral lagoons, the Maldives presents a wealth of options for divers of all levels to explore.

 What truly sets the Maldives apart is the sheer scale and variety of the pelagic species that congregate in these nutrient-rich currents.
-Divers can expect to encounter a diverse array of sharks, including reef sharks, hammerheads and majestic tiger sharks.
+Divers can expect to encounter a diverse array of sharks, including reef sharks, hammerheads and tiger sharks.
 Additionally, you may be lucky enough to see enormous moray eels, schools of jacks and sea turtles, plus manta rays and even sailfish.

 While the remote location of the atolls may present some logistical challenges, this only serves to heighten the sense of adventure and exclusivity.
 It has also encouraged many Maldives resorts to implement sustainable practices into their construction and operations in order to minimise their impact on the fragile surroundings.
 Aside from being powered by renewable energies and eliminating plastic waste, many of the resorts directly inject funds into coral reef and marine life conservation projects.
 As a result, an eco-friendly dive vacation in the Maldives is well within reach and you don’t even have to compromise on a luxury stay.